benmandrew/benmandrew.github.io/_posts/2024-06-18-on-teaching-those-smarter-than-yourself.markdown

 banner: true
 ---

-For the past two years I have been teaching undergraduate computer science at the University of Cambridge as a supervisor[^1].
-Over six academic terms I have taught 48 students in groups of two, each group in three intense, hour-long sessions where we discuss their submitted work and understanding of the given topic.
+For the past two years, I have been teaching undergraduate computer science at the University of Cambridge as a supervisor[^1].
+Over six academic terms, I have taught 48 students in pairs, each pair participating in three intensive, hour-long sessions where we discuss their submitted work and understanding of the given topic.

 Many of the students I taught are much smarter than I am.
 Practically all of them excel in at least one area where I don't.
 How then was I supposed to teach them?
 How was I supposed to answer questions that I didn't have the answer to, even after hours of effort?
 It required some clever tactics, but mostly it needed a drastic change in the way I perceived teaching.